evmos/docs/docs/develop/smart-contracts/evm-extensions/staking.md

 /// @dev This emits an Delegate event.
 /// @param _validatorAddr The address of the validator.
 /// @param _amount The amount of tokens to stake in aevmos.
-/// @return completionTime The completion time of the staking transaction. function stakeTokens(
+/// @return success Boolean to inform if the operation was successful or not. function stakeTokens(
     string memory _validatorAddr,
     uint256 _amount
-) public returns (int64 completionTime) {
+) public returns (bool success) {
     return STAKING_CONTRACT.delegate(msg.sender, _validatorAddr, _amount);
 }
 ```